slycedzn/Nebula/README.md

 ```
 git pull
 ```
+Also this theme is pretty big so there alot going to alot of things needing fixing, hence the need for constant updating.
 # Customization
 If your wishing to customize this theme you can change the colors in the index.scss if you wish.